Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Introduction

 which specializes the general form~\eqref{eq:universal-dynamic-regret} with comparators $\u_t = \x_t^* \in \argmin_{\x\in \mathcal{X}} f_t(\x)$.
-Therefore, universal dynamic regret includes the static regret~\eqref{eq:static-regret} and the worst-case dynamic regret~\eqref{eq:worst-case-dynamic-regret} as special cases, and is thus more general and suitable to guide the algorithmic design for non-stationary online learning.
+Therefore, universal dynamic regret is very general and can include the static regret~\eqref{eq:static-regret} and the worst-case dynamic regret~\eqref{eq:worst-case-dynamic-regret} as special cases by different instantiations of comparators.
 We further remark that the worst-case dynamic regret is often too pessimistic, whereas the universal one is more adaptive to non-stationary environments.
-Actually, the changes of online functions usually come from two aspects: one is the sampling randomness and the other one is the environmental non-stationarity, and clearly the latter one is the main focus of non-stationary online learning.
-Therefore, optimizing the worst-case dynamic regret would be problematic in some cases.
-For example, considering the stochastic optimization task where $f_t$'s are independently randomly sampled from the same distribution, then minimizing the worst-case dynamic regret is inappropriate and will eventually lead to overfitting~\citep{NIPS'18:Zhang-Ader} because the minimizers of online functions could be different dramatically from the global minimizer of the expected loss due to the sampling randomness.
+Actually, changes of online functions usually come from two sources: sampling randomness and environmental non-stationarity, with the latter being the primary concern in non-stationary online learning.
+Optimizing the worst-case dynamic regret can be problematic in certain scenarios.
+For instance, consider a stochastic optimization task where $f_t$'s are independently randomly sampled from the same distribution.
+Then, minimizing the worst-case dynamic regret is not suitable and can lead to overfitting~\citep{NIPS'18:Zhang-Ader}, as the minimizer of online function may significantly deviate from the minimizer of the expected function due to the sampling randomness.
+By contrast, since universal dynamic regret can accommodate any feasible comparator sequence, it can automatically adapt to underlying distribution shifts.